This steak seasoning mix recipe is a simple flavor combination that will bring that extra WOW factor to any steak. Make a large batch to use anytime.

 Both!
 Honestly, it really depends on the cut of the steak.
 If I’m cooking up a juicy ribeye, I MOSTLY go salt and pepper only and either cook it up on the grill with a nice reverse sear, or I’ll sear it up in a cast iron pan.

-For a tender filet mignon, I go back and forth with salt and pepper only OR a nice steak seasoning mix, depending on my mood and what I’ll be topping the steak with that evening.
+For a tender filet mignon, I go back and forth with kosher salt and pepper only OR a nice steak seasoning mix, depending on my mood and what I’ll be topping the steak with that evening.
 The same goes for other cuts of steak, of which there are MANY!
 It depends on your mood.

 Most times salt and pepper is just fine, but sometimes you want to introduce some new and interesting flavor elements, and that is where a good steak seasoning mix comes into play.

-Like this one!
-This is a blend I prefer.
-It incorporates many of my favorite seasonings.
 It’s a mixture here of chili powders (paprika and spicy cayenne) along with granulated garlic, onion powder, mustard powder, brown sugar for flavor and caramelization, salt and pepper, turmeric, cumin, and a pinch or THREE of ghost pepper chili powder.
-OK, maybe a teaspoon of ghost pepper powder.

 I do like my heat, you know!

+Adjust the Ratios.
 As with any seasoning mix, it’s all about the ratios, so feel free to play around with them.
 If you prefer more garlic, add more in.
 Dial back on the ghost powder (or omit) if you want a LOT less heat.
 Cayenne will give you a nice kick as well, so keep an eye on the amount you use.

-This is a nice, rustic blend that works best as an initial rub.
-Generously rub the steak seasoning mix into the steaks before you cook them up.
 It is best to give them a nice sear on the grill or in a hot pan to seal in the juices and take advantages of those seasonings, though a good reverse sear works nicely, too.

 Bring it on, my friends!
 Who’s buying the steaks tonight?
 What cuts are you popping on the grill?
 Let’s hear it!
 Let me know what you think of this steak seasoning mix.
 Enjoy! – Mike H.